 State Your Purpose

 Always include a reference explaining that by texting in a keyword or sharing their number, they are in fact joining an SMS marketing list and that the messages they will receive are (a) marketing/promotional, (b) sent via an autodialer and (c) the agreement to receive the autodialed promotional text message isn’t a condition of any purchase.
 This is particularly important if you’re offering something in exchange for their subscription.
 Doing this will help you avoid people who opt in for the reward and opt right out after receiving a text from you.

 ✔️ Good: Join Belmont’s VIP Text Club and receive 50% off the first wash of your choice.
-Text ShineOn to 555888 and join now!
+Text ShineOn to 617-098-6652 and join now!
 By texting VIP, you agree to receive promotional messages sent via an autodialer, and this agreement isn’t a condition of any purchase.

 State Your Value